Overview

 )

-This kind of interface-driven workflow helps keep advanced pile-soil models physically meaningful while remaining scalable and reproducible.
+This interface-driven workflow keeps complex physical boundaries clean while remaining scalable and reproducible.

-Femora is actively evolving as a framework for scalable OpenSees-centered resilience analysis.
-Collaboration is welcome across computational mechanics, software engineering, and high-performance simulation workflows.
+Femora is actively evolving as a framework for scalable numerical modeling and parallel simulation.
+Collaboration is welcome across computational engineering, high-performance computing, and distributed simulation workflows.
+If you are interested in collaborating, please view the repository or get in touch at amnp95@uw.edu.